kainosnoema/transkode/README.md

 # node-transcoder

-One-stop-shop for transcoding all your images and videos.
+Redis-backed (queued) transcoding server for images and video (coming).

 ## Is it any good?

-No. This is currently just an experiment, and won't be production ready for awhile.
+No. This is just an experiment and is NOT production ready.

+## Dependancies

+- Redis
+- GraphicsMagick

 ## Proposed Usage